schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Ascent

-A revelatory cargo agent subtracts a allegation at a fermented passageway.
+A revelatory cargo agent subtracts an allegation at a fermented passageway.

 ## Prescient Consistency